Brantford: Historical plaques and memorials

 Plaques and monuments erected by the provincial and federal governments provide additional glimpses into the early history of the area around Brantford.

 The famed Mohawk Chief Joseph Brant (Thayendanega) led his people from the Mohawk Valley of New York State to Upper Canada after being allied with the British during the American Revolution, where they lost their land holdings.
 A group of 400 settled in 1788 on the Grand River at Mohawk Village which would later become Brantford.
 Nearly a century later (1886), the Joseph Brant Memorial would be erected in Burlington, Ontario in honour of Brant and the Six Nations Confederacy.

-The Mohawk Chapel, built by the British Crown in 1785 for the Mohawk and Iroquois people (Six Nations of the Grand River), was dedicated in 1788 as a reminder of the original agreements made with the British during the American Revolution.
+The Mohawk Chapel, built by the British Crown in 1785 for the Mohawk and Haudenosaunee people (Six Nations of the Grand River), was dedicated in 1788 as a reminder of the original agreements made with the British during the American Revolution.

 In 1904 the chapel received Royal status by King Edward VII in memory of the longstanding alliance.
 Her Majesty's Royal Chapel of the Mohawks is an important reminder of the original agreements made with Queen Anne in 1710.
 It is still in use today as one of two royal Chapels in Canada and the oldest Protestant Church in the province.
 Joseph Brant and his son John Brant are buried here.

 Chief John Brant (Mohawk leader) (Ahyonwaeghs) was one of the sons of Joseph Brant.
 He fought with the British during the War of 1812 and later worked to improve the welfare of the First Nations.
 He was involved in building schools and improving the welfare of his people.
 Brant initiated the opening of schools and, from 1828, served as the first native Superintendent of the Six Nations.
 Chief Brant was elected to the Legislative Assembly of Upper Canada for Haldimand in 1830 and was the first aboriginal Canadian in Parliament.

 The stone and brick Brant County Courthouse was built on land purchased from the Six Nations in 1852.
 The structure housed courtrooms, county offices, a law library and a jail.
 During additions in the 1880s, the Greek Revival style, with Doric columns, was retained.

 Among the most famed residents were Alexander Graham Bell and his family, who arrived in mid 1870 from Scotland while Bell was suffering from tuberculosis.
 They lived with Bell's father and mother, who had settled in a farmhouse on Tutela Heights (named after the First Nations tribe of the area and later absorbed into Brantford.)
 Then called Melville House, it is now a museum, the Bell Homestead National Historic Site.
 This was the site of the invention of the telephone in 1874 and ongoing trials in 1876.
 The Bell Memorial, also known as the Bell Monument, was commissioned to commemorate Bell's invention of the telephone in Brantford; it is also one of the National Historic Sites of Canada.